minhtriet326/minhtriet.github.io/_posts/2020-07-09-readinglist.md

 ### August
 I still read Think Like a Rocket Scientist.
 Thinking on one's feet might as well be a superpower now.
 Same thing in music making though, I have heard people said they want to quit music after listening to Herbie Hancock or Jacob Collier many times, which I hope is purely jokes

+### September
+Bad blood, one hell of a depressing read.
+EH may have treated people badly, but according to what I've read till now, we don't know what the causes are.
+Is she like this from the beginning?